 Email: chrynkow@stmcollege.ca

 Anne Venton earned a MA (University of Toronto) and was a Media Studies educator with the Toronto District School Board (TDSB).
 She also served as Head of Library at Northern Secondary School, North Toronto Collegiate, and City Adult Learning Centre.
-She was a Project Director at the Ontario Institute for Studies in Education (OISE) on pr
+She was a Project Director at the Ontario Institute for Studies in Education (OISE) on p

 Anne Venton earned a MA (University of Toronto) and was a Media Studies educator with the Toronto District School Board (TDSB).
 She also served as Head of Library at Northern Secondary School, North Toronto Collegiate, and City Adult Learning Centre.
 She was a Project Director at the Ontario Institute for Studies in Education (OISE) on projects including the ‘Canadian English Language Achievement Test’ and ‘Sex Stereotyping in Elementary Readers’.
 With extensive experience on many boards, Ms. Venton served on boards for the Immigration and Refugee Board of Canada; the Council of the Association of Professional Engineers of Ontario; the Greater Toronto Marketing Alliance; and the College of Dental Hygienists of Ontario.
 She was the Riding President of the Toronto Centre Federal Liberal Association (TCFLA) and President of the Ontario Women's Liberal Commission (OWLC).
 Currently, she serves on the executive of CCAVE (Canadians Concerned About Violence in Entertainment) as Director of Communications and on the Sinfonia Toronto Board.
 She is also a former Vice-President of the OISE Alumni Association, which represents one of the largest faculties at the University of Toronto with over 70,000 graduates.